TITLE 68: PROFESSIONS AND OCCUPATIONS

 a) Continuing Education (CE) Requirements

-1) Beginning with the May 31, 1997, renewal and every renewal thereafter, every registrant who applies for renewal of a certificate of registration as a certified shorthand reporter shall complete during the prerenewal period 10 hours of continuing education (CE) relevant to the practice of shorthand reporting.
+1) Beginning with the May 31, 1997, renewal and every renewal thereafter, every registrant who applies for renewal of a certificate of registration as a certified shorthand reporter shall complete during the prerenewal period 10 hours of CE relevant to the practice of shorthand reporting.

 2) A prerenewal period is the 24 months preceding May 31 of each odd-numbered year.

-3) A CE hour means a minimum of 50 minutes of actual clock time spent by a registrant in actual attendance at and completion of an approved CE activity.
+3) A CE hour means a minimum of 50 minutes of actual clock time spent by a registrant in attendance at and completion of an approved CE activity.
 After completion of the initial CE hour, credit may be given in one-half hour increments.
 Attendance means participation in either in-person or online activities or programs.

 4) A renewal applicant shall not be required to comply with CE requirements for the first renewal of an Illinois certificate of registration.